dmbarbour/glas/docs/GlasProg.md

 * `(%do P1 P2)` - execute P1 then P2 in order.
 Associative.
 * `%pass` - the no-op.
 Does nothing.
 * `%fail` - voluntary failure.
-Used for bracktracking a branch condition, choice, or coroutine step.
+Used for bracktracking a branch condition or coroutine step.
 (In contrast, errors are treated as divergence, i.e. infinite loops observable only via reflection APIs.)
 * `(%cond Sel)` - supports if/then/else and pattern matching.
-The case selector, Sel, has a distinct AST structure to support sharing a common prefix.
+Error if no operation is selected.
+Sel is an abstract data type distinct from programs, representing a decision tree.
 Sel constructors:
-  * `(%br Cond Left Right)` - runs branch condition, Cond.
-If Cond fails, backtracks to run Right selector, otherwise processes Left selector.
-The full chain of branch conditions runs atomically.
+  * `(%br Cond Left Right)` - here Cond is a program that is generally expected to fail, Left and Right are selectors.
+If Cond fails (via %fail), backtrack writes from Cond then process Right.
+Otherwise, process Left in context of output from Cond.
   * `(%sel P)` - selected action.
 Commits prior chain of passing branch conditions, then runs P.
   * `%bt` - backtrack.
 Forces most recent passing Cond to fail.
 If no such Cond, i.e. if %bt is rightmost branch, behavior is context-dependent (e.g. error for %cond, exit for %loop).
 As a special rule, we optimize `(%br C %bt R) => R` regardless of whether C is divergent.
-* `(%loop Sel)` - Repeatedly runs Sel until it fails to select an action, then exits loop.
-Same Sel structure as %cond.
-Essentially a hybrid of while-do and pattern matching.
+* `(%loop Sel)` - Repeatedly run Sel until it fails to select an action, then exit loop.
+See %cond for Sel constructors.
-* `(%co P1 P2)` - execute P1 and P2 as coroutines with a non-deterministic schedule.
+* `(%opt P1 P2)` - fair, non-deterministic choice of P1 or P2.
 Associative.
-Each coroutine operates on its own stack but shares access to registers and methods.
-  * Preemption: scheduler may freely abort a coroutine to select another.
-  * Parallelism: run many, abort a subset to eliminate conflicts, aka [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
-  * Fork-join behavior: %co yields repeatedly until coroutines terminate.
-We can optimize the case where %co is the final operation of a coroutine, thus no join required.
-* `%yield` - within a coroutine, commit operations since prior yield.
-Each yield-to-yield step is an atomic, isolated transaction that may abort via fail.
-* `(%atomic P)` - runs P within a hierarchical transaction, thus yielding within P does not yield from atomic and must be resumed within P.
-  * *Note:* a chain of %br branch conditions, up to %sel, is implicitly atomic.
-* `(%ch P1 P2)` - non-deterministic choice of P1 or P2.
-Associative.
-Can be implemented by forking the transaction and evaluating all choices, but only one can commit.
-  * Special case: in context of transaction loops, e.g. `while (Cond) { atomic Action; yield }`, repeated choice can optimize into a reactive form of concurrency.
-* `%error` - explicit divergence.
-Logically equivalent to an infinite no-yield loop, but much easier to optimize.
-Please compose with `%an.error.log` to attach a message!
+* `%error` - explicit divergence, logically equivalent to an infinite loop, but interacts more conveniently with `%an.error.log` or backtracking a non-deterministic choice.

-*Note:* For %do, %co, and %ch, it is *very tempting* to support a variable number of arguments, but directly doing so complicates semantics.
-A viable approach to variable arguments involves a front-end language Church-encoding lists of ASTs into an argument.
+*Note:* For %do and %opt it is tempting to support a variable number of arguments, but doing so complicates semantics.
+Alternatively, I could use a Church-encoded list, but that isn't more concise due to encoding overheads vs. short names.

 ### Data Stack

-* `d:Data` - push data to top of data stack
+* `(%data d:Data)` - program pushes data to top of data stack
 * `(%dip P)` - run P while hiding top element of data stack
 * `%swap` - exchange top two stack elements. i.e. "ab-ba"
 * `%copy` - copy top stack element, i.e. "a-aa".